 - Cognition and Learning Needs: This includes children who have learning difficulties and specific learning difficulties, for example, dyslexia, dyspraxia and dyscalculia;

-- Social, Emotional and Mental Health Needs;
+- Social, Emotional and Mental Health Needs: anxiety, depression, any other mental illness and social skills;

 - Sensory and/or Physical needs: This includes children who have visual or hearing needs, or a physical disability that affects their learning and engagement in school-life.